 While the HTC 10 only had an IP53 rating, meaning the most severe water exposure it could handle was a gentle mist, the Bolt is an IP57 device, able to survive splashes, water jets, and even brief submersion – though HTC cautions against it.
 That's all good to hear, even if we wish that rating went a little further still.
 But the upgrade isn't without compromise, and perhaps as a result of that extra water-resistance, HTC has elected not to give the Bolt an analog headphone jack: like the iPhone 7, or the Moto Z phones, the Bolt's headphone experience is digital-only.

-edge, populated only by a plastic strip that appears to be part of the hardware's antenna system.
+So instead of the centered headphone jack up top like on HTC 10, the Bolt has a featureless top edge, populated only by a plastic strip that appears to be part of the hardware's antenna system.
 On the right edge we find the volume rocker and power button, the latter with the same sort of textured groves we expect from the manufacturer.
 Down below there's a hole for one of the phone's three microphones, the USB Type-C port, and a single speaker grille.
 Continuing up the left side, we see HTC go with the interesting choice of separate trays for the Bolt's microSD and SIM cards – on the HTC 10 they were on opposite sides of the handset, but the Bolt stacks them one on top of the other.